The Story of Jesus

 Asked by one of his disciples, Jesus teaches them to pray, encouraging them to always ‘ask, seek and knock’ through prayer.

 Jesus later casts out a demon and warns it is possible for a person to be repossessed to a greater degree if precautions are not taken once cleansed.
-He then tells the crowd that people are most blessed when they hear the word of God and keep it.
+In response to a woman saying how blessed his mother is, Jesus tells the crowd that people are most blessed when they hear the word of God and keep it.

 Jesus again condemns the Pharisees for their hypocrisy, pronouncing woes against the Pharisees and the lawyers in his condemnation.

-When a large crowd has gathered, Jesus turns to his disciples and again warns them against ‘the leaven of the Pharisees’, against reticence in professing the gospel and in blaspheming against the Holy Spirit, and against covertness, teaching his disciples to first seek the kingdom of God and live in dependence on Him.
+When a large crowd has gathered, Jesus turns to his disciples and again warns them against the leaven of the Pharisees.
+He also warns them against reticence in professing the gospel, in blaspheming against the Holy Spirit and covertness, teaching his disciples to first seek the kingdom of God and live in dependence on him.
 Another parable warns them they will not know the hour when he will return, but meanwhile they are to expect trouble and persecution because of their faith.